Chymyst/chymyst-core/README.md

 | messages are held in an unordered bag | messages are held in an ordered queue and processed in the order received |
 | message data is statically typed | message data is untyped |

-In talking about `JoinRun` and `Chymyst`, I follow the “chemical machine” metaphor and terminology, which differs from the terminology usually employed in academic papers on JC.
+In talking about `JoinRun` and `Chymyst`, I follow the chemical machine metaphor and terminology, which differs from the terminology usually employed in academic papers on JC.
 Here is a dictionary:

 | Chemical machine  | Join Calculus | JoinRun |